 Protecting Your Children in California: Custody Considerations with Domestic Violence Restraining Orders

-California’s Presumption Against Abusers in Custody Decisions:
+California’s Presumption Against Restrained Parents in Custody Decisions

 California Family Code Section 3044 creates a presumption against awarding sole or joint custody to a parent who has committed domestic violence against the other parent or the child.
-This presumption can be overcome if the perpetrator demonstrates that:

 The perpetrator of domestic violence has demonstrated that giving sole or joint physical or legal custody of a child to the perpetrator is in the best interest of the child pursuant to Sections 3011 and 3020.
 In determining the best interest of the child, the preference for frequent and continuing contact with both parents, as set forth in subdivision (b) of Section 3020, or with the noncustodial parent, as set forth in paragraph (1) of subdivision (a) of Section 3040, may not be used to rebut the presumption, in whole or in part.